mitogen-hq/mitogen/docs/internals.rst

 .. currentmodule:: mitogen.master

-.. function:: get_child_modules (path, fullname)
+.. function:: get_child_modules (path)

-    Return the canonical names of all submodules of a package `module`.
+    Return the suffixes of submodules directly neated beneath of the package directory at `path`.

     :param str path:
         Path to the module's source code on disk, or some PEP-302-recognized equivalent.
 Usually this is the module's ``__file__`` attribute, but is specified explicitly to avoid loading the module.

-    :param str fullname:
-        The module's canonical name.
-This is the module's ``__name__`` attribute, but is specified explicitly to avoid loading the module.

     :return:
-        List of canonical submodule names.
+        List of submodule name suffixes.

 .. currentmodule:: mitogen.parent